"Community is much

 The Public Art Board is an advisory body composed of nine (9) members: two members of DAC staff, two members of City staff, and five community representatives.
 All selected community representatives reside in Dublin and are comprised of subject matter experts from the fields of contemporary public art, community engagement, municipal services and business interests.

-2025 Members:
+2025/2026 Members:

 Dublin Arts Council

-Dr. David Guion serves as Executive Director of the Dublin Arts Council.
-With 20 years of leadership he has positioned the organization as a thriving arts nonprofit and regional public art and arts education leader.
-His leadership has resulted in expanding Dublin's Art in Public Places program to include more than 70 permanent, temporary and interactive public art projects today.
-David currently serves on the Columbus Public Art Steering Committee and regularly consults on public art policy and procedures for municipalities and arts administrators across the region.
-Dublin's Art in Public Places program has received regional, national and international attention as it sets the standard for best practices in public art administration.
+Dr. David Guion served as Executive Director of the Dublin Arts Council for 20 years.
+During his leadership he positioned the Dublin Arts Council as a thriving arts nonprofit and regional public art and arts education leader.
+His efforts resulted in expanding Dublin's Art in Public Places program to include more than 70 permanent, temporary and interactive public art projects today.

 For more than 30 years, David has worked with nonprofit arts organizations and educational institutions in New York City, the Bay Area of California and Columbus, Ohio.
 He received an M.A. in Art Education from The Ohio State University (OSU) in 1988 and his Ph.D. in Art Education from OSU in 2008.
 He currently teaches graduate courses as an Adjunct Assistant Professor in the Department of Arts Administration, Education and Policy at OSU and is a CreativeOhio Board member.